learn-co-curriculum/java-mod-4-collectors/README.md

 ## Aggregating Results into a Single Value

 There are several methods that accumulates or aggregates stream elements into a single value.
-Here are some of the methods you’re likely to use:
+Here are some of the common methods:

 - `summingInt`, `summingLong`, `summingDouble`: These sum up stream elements after mapping them to an `Integer`/ `Long` / `Double` value.